DrMarchand/The.Design.Orchard/README.md

 ## 2. SCOPE OF SERVICES

 Design Orchard LLC provides the following services:
 - Design system development
 - Visual architecture and layout frameworks
 - Documentation and publication of design methodologies

 Design Orchard LLC does **not** provide:
-- medical services
+- Medical services
-- engineering services
+- Engineering services
-- architectural services
+- Architectural services
-- licensed trade execution
+- Licensed trade execution

 All engagements are limited to professional design and consulting services.